config0-hub/github/stacks/_config0_configs/github_ssh_upload/_documentation/README.md

 **Description**

-  - The GITHUB_TOKEN needs to be injected by the Config0 platform as an inputvars
+  - The github_token/github_token_hash needs to be injected by the Config0 platform as an inputvars

   - The stack uploads ssh public key to github.
   - The stack requires name or key_name of the public key